heechul/drama/DRAMA++.md

 - Fixed a logical bug that prevented high-order physical address bits from being considered.
 - Fixed a logical bug that left the `base` address in the address pool when it should have been added to the set.
 - Improved timing measurements.
-- Additional changes for improved functionality, usability, and portability.
+- Additional changes for improved functionality, usability, reliability, and portability.

 To see all changes, run: